 The first of these bones resembles, in some measure, the last false vertebra of the sacrum.
 Its body is small and concave at its upper aspect, which articulates with the extremity of the sacrum; posteriorly, two small processes termed cornua, project, which rest upon the sacral cornua.

 The second bone of the coccyx is somewhat square, the third oblong, and the fourth is a small rounded nodule.

 The margins (shoulders, as this part, has been named), of the first piece, in some cases, project upwards, and, joining with the sacrum, construct a fifth sacral foramen.

 The third and fourth pieces of the coccyx, smaller than the second piece, are mere nodules of bone, corresponding solely to vertebral bodies.

-The anterior surface of the coccyx gives attachment to the anterior sacro-coccygeal ligament and near the tip to the levator ani; it is in relation with the posterior surface of the rectum.
+The anterior surface of the coccyx gives attachment to the anterior sacrococcygeal ligament and near the tip to the levator ani; it is in relation to the posterior surface of the rectum.

-The posterior surface of the coccyx is convex, and the upper three pieces afford attachment to the gluteus maximus on each side, and the last piece to the coccygeal portion of the sphincter ani externus.
+The posterior surface of the coccyx is convex, and the upper three pieces afford attachment to the gluteus maximus on each side and the last piece to the coccygeal portion of the sphincter ani externus muscle.

-The lateral margins are thin, and receive parts of the sacro-seiatio ligaments, of the coccygei muscles, and of the levatores ani.
+The lateral margins are thin and receive parts of the sacrosciatic ligaments, of the coccygei muscles, and of the levator ani.